Tom Watson (fighter): BAMMA

-On 27 June 2009, Watson fought at the British Association of Mixed Martial Arts' first event, BAMMA 1: The Fighting Premiership, after a hard-fought battle, Watson defeated John Maguire via TKO at 2:47 of round 3.
+On 27 June 2009, Watson fought at the British Association of Mixed Martial Arts' first event, BAMMA 1: The Fighting Premiership.
+After a hard-fought battle, Watson defeated John Maguire via TKO at 2:47 in round 3.
 It was confirmed that Maguire had broken his arm during the fight after a takedown.

 He was then scheduled to fight Celebrity Big Brother winner Alex Reid for the vacant Middleweight Championship at BAMMA 3 in May 2010.
 However, Reid injured his knee while filming his documentary TV series Alex Reid: The Fight of His Life and was forced to pull out of the fight.
 This angered Watson, who claimed Reid was disrespecting him.
 Watson also called him a "clown" and said that it was likely Reid pulled out to avoid an embarrassing defeat.
 Reid was then replaced by UFC and IFL veteran Matt Horwich.
 After miraculously freeing himself from a rear-naked choke in the first round, Watson went on to dominate the fight with his superior striking and won via unanimous decision (48-47, 49–47, 49-46) to become the first BAMMA Middleweight Champion.

 Initially, Watson maintained that he did not want to waste any more time training for and fighting such a low-level opponent as Reid but the Reid vs. Watson fight was rescheduled for BAMMA 4 on 25 September 2010.
 Watson won by unanimous decision, as the judges scored the fight 49-46 49-46 49–47.

 On 21 May 2011, he faced former EliteXC Middleweight Champion Murilo Rua at Wembley Arena in London, England, defeating the PRIDE FC veteran by KO due to head kick followed up by punches in the third round, and defending his BAMMA Middleweight Title in the process.

 Watson was set to fight former UFC Welterweight contender and current BAMMA Middleweight, Frank Trigg, for Kong's BAMMA Middleweight Championship.
-However, Tom has suffered a back injury and was replaced by Jim Wallhead.
+However, Tom suffered a back injury and was replaced by Jim Wallhead.

 Watson defended his title at BAMMA 9 against BAMMA British Middleweight Champion Jack Marshman, winning via TKO in the second round.